Quantum Chi-Squared and Goodness of Fit Testing: introduction

 Fluctuations obviously also play a central role in quantum measurements.
 The expectation value of an observable is not something that can be measured, it can only be sampled, and we get an increasingly better precision the more measurements are being done.
 This actually means that the expectation value of an observable is not physical: only the individual samples (clicks) are physical.
-Expectation values can only be approximated using the frequencies of the different outcomes.
+Expectation values can only be approximated by using the frequencies of the different outcomes.

-As a consequence, quantum mechanics should be reformulated in terms of observable quantities, i.e. clicks, and expectation values of a quantum observable are certainly not observable.
-For example, the Heisenberg uncertainty relation is formulated in terms of an expectation value and therefore not physical; it has to be reformulated in terms of clicks such as to get an operational meaning.

 The topic of this paper is to make a detailed analysis of how the $\chi^2$ hypothesis test, when applied to the frequencies obtained from quantum measurements, reveals information about the underlying quantum states.
 A particular complication in the quantum setting that makes the problem much richer is the fact that we have the additional choice of the basis in which the measurements are done.
+Moreover, we will discuss a closely related question of optimally estimating multiple parameters in a given density matrix.
+We will find the measurement that minimizes the maximal quadratic error determined by the largest eigenvalue of the covariance matrix.
+The specific questions that we will address are:

-The specific questions that we will address are: \begin{enumerate} \item How to set up the $\chi^2$ test in the quantum setting; how many degrees of freedom does the test have? \item Suppose that we want to gain confidence that we prepared a certain quantum state $\sigma$ in the lab; what is the optimal POVM measurement such that, for all states for which $\|\rho-\sigma\|>\epsilon$, we would reject the hypothesis with the least amount of measurements if the state were $\rho$ instead of $\sigma$ \item What is the associated divergence rate for rejecting a false hypothesis? \item What is the relationship between the classical $\chi^2$ distance defined on measured frequencies versus the quantum $\chi^2$ distance? \end{enumerate}
+\begin{enumerate} \item How to set up the $\chi^2$ test in the quantum setting; how many degrees of freedom does the test have? \item Suppose that we want to gain confidence that we prepared a certain quantum state $\sigma$ in the lab.
+What is the optimal POVM measurement such that, for all states for which $\|\rho-\sigma\|>\epsilon$, we would reject the hypothesis with the least amount of measurements if the state were $\rho$ instead of $\sigma$? \item What is the associated divergence rate for rejecting a false hypothesis? \item What is the relationship between the resulting $\chi^2$ test and the quantum Fisher information used in parameter estimation? \end{enumerate}